 We want everyone who visits a Submittable website to feel welcome and find the experience rewarding.
-Submittable follows Web Content Accessibility Guidelines (WCAG) 2.0, with a goal of meeting Level AA accessibility, to make sure that people using assistive technologies can easily navigate Submittable pages and publicly available forms.
+The submittable follows Web Content Accessibility Guidelines (WCAG) 2.2, with the goal of meeting Level AA accessibility and making sure that people using assistive technologies can easily navigate Submittable pages and publicly available forms.

 Submittable pages and forms are configured to be navigated using keyboard commands associated with a wide variety of browsers (Chrome, Safari, Firefox, Internet Explorer) and screen reader applications.
 Site pages and public-facing forms are built with ARIA labels, and the default settings for text, buttons, and hyperlinks follow WCAG guidelines for color contrast.